 5.17.
-The Authority finds that npower has taken steps to remedy the contraventions, and that it has improved its performance significantly since Ofgem opened the investigation in June 2014.
-The factor therefore applies.
+The Authority found that npower had taken steps to remedy the contraventions, and that it improved its performance significantly since Ofgem opened the investigation in June 2014.
+The factor therefore applied.

 Evidence that the contravention or failure was genuinely accidental or inadvertent